paxy-dev/paxy-ui/docs/table.md

-Create a modal from from fields.
+Create a table from fields.

 <code src="./table.tsx"></code>